be0vlk/owlculus-gui/README.md

 - Manage existing cases and create new cases with a unique case number
 - Creates highly organized folders per case complete with categorized subdirectories and note-taking templates
 - Run third-party OSINT tools and import results to the case folder automatically (currently only supports Maigret)
+- Client Manager that allows you to save client details for assigning to cases
+- Evidence Manager lets you get a quick glance at what's in your case file
 - Thoroughly documented code for easy customization
 - Cross-platform (Windows, Linux, Mac)

+If you want the latest and greatest but quite possibly unstable stuff, clone the "testing" branch instead.
+This feature list doesn't necessarily cover what's in there :)
+Keep in mind that if you do that, I only offer bug support for the main branch.

 ## Requirements